 The latest industry news to your inbox.

 Click the interactive map below to explore 60+ market reports

-Dubai also has TECOM Group’s two outdoor amphitheatres, Dubai Internet City and Dubai Media City, which did heavy service during pre-arena times, with capacity for up to 15,000 people.
+Dubai also has TECOM Group’s two outdoor amphitheatres in Dubai Internet City and Dubai Media City, capable of hosting up to 15,000 people.
 And on Yas Island, Abu Dhabi has the du Forum, an indoor events venue that seats up to 4,500.